Challenges for $\Lambda$CDM: An update: Other Tensions - Curiosities

 \subsection{Cosmic dipoles}

 There have been studies pointing out the presence of signals which indicate the violation of the cosmological principle.
-A physical mechanism producing such violation on Hubble scales is studied by Ref. \cite{BuenoSanchez:2011wr}.
-Various other possible mechanisms have been suggested to explain the observed violations of statistical isotropy e.g. superhorizon perturbations which introduce a preferred direction in our Universe \cite{Gordon:2005ai,Erickcek:2008jp} (for a review, see Ref. \cite{Perivolaropoulos:2014lua}).
+A physical mechanism producing such violation on Hubble scales is studied by \citet{BuenoSanchez:2011wr}.
+Various other possible mechanisms have been suggested to explain the observed violations of statistical isotropy e.g. superhorizon perturbations which introduce a preferred direction in our Universe \citep{Gordon:2005ai,Erickcek:2008jp} \citep[see also][for a review]{Perivolaropoulos:2014lua}.
 The dipole amplitudes and the directions $(l, b)$ (galactic coordinates) from the different cosmological observations described below are shown in Fig. \ref{figsky} and along with the corresponding references in Table \ref{axes}.

 The physical origin of these dipoles is described in the following subsections.